geraldaungst/exandria-campaign/60 Locations/Wildemount/Cyrios Mountains/Monastery of Dimensional Harmony.md

 ### Description

 > This chamber is empty save for a long table and two chairs overturned in one corner.
+To the north is an open doorway.
+The door which used to be here is broken and lying on the floor in the next room.
 The western wall is completely destroyed, opening into  a natural passageway beyond.

 This passage used to be separated from the monastery by a wall with a door, but phase spiders expanded the opening over the centuries as they emptied the storage area of its usable materials.
 The monks would pass through this door to enter the sacred spaces beyond while doing their research and meditations.